ChiliThili/Dotfiles/README.md

 Remind: This is just for Unix-based systems so many things won't work on Windows.

 # Install tmux
   tmux is included in most package managers of Linux for example in Arch:
-    sudo pacman -S tmux
+    ´sudo pacman -S tmux´
   Debian based:
-    sudo apt-get install tmux
+    ´sudo apt-get install tmux´
   Fedora:
-    sudo dnf install tmux
+    ´sudo dnf install tmux´
   Or also MacOS:
-    brew install tmux
+    ´brew install tmux´
   IF your distribution is not listed here search for it in the internet.
-After that put the tmux.conf in ~/.config/tmux/ if this folder does not exist then you need to create it.
+After that put the ´tmux.conf in ~/.config/tmux/´ if this folder does not exist then you need to create it.
 # Install Xterm
   Xterm is preinstalled on the most distributions but sometimes in minimal installations, you do not have it preinstalled so install it with your package manager:
     Arch (for example):
-      sudo pacman -S xterm
+      ´sudo pacman -S xterm´

   you want to put your .Xresources file in your home directory.
 After that go in your terminal and type this command:
     xrdb -load .Xresources